 Grassy weeds on lawns can be stubborn and difficult to remove.
-While commercial herbicides can kill weeds, they are dangerous to the environment if misused.
-Besides, they can be costly.
-There are homemade remedies that make effective grass and weed killers.
+While commercial herbicides do kill weeds, they expensive at times and dangerous to the environment if misused.
+What homemade grass and weed killer remedies are effective?

 Benefits of DIY weed and grass killer

 While some gardeners prefer manufactured herbicides, others swear by homemade weed killers because of their several benefits.
-These are some of the benefits you get from DIY weed and grass killer.
+These are some benefits you get from DIY weed and grass killers.

 Readily available ingredients

 Products used as weed killers, such as vinegar, salt, and lemon, are in your kitchen or bathroom.
 You can save time by ordering them online or physically purchasing them from grocery stores.